galenmckinley/galenmckinley.github.io/_posts/2024-01-12-sabbatical.md

 Thanks everyone in the group and the Collegium for your warm welcome!

-Here's a photo from gray winter day in the first week.
+Here's a photo from a gray winter day in the first week.

 ![Galen McKinley at ETH-Zurich, January 2024]({{site.baseurl}}/assets/img/Galenzurichgray.jpg){:height="70%" width="70%"}